Kortenaer-class frigate: Design and description

 The design's hull form was similar to contemporary French designs with continuous upper and main decks, a single rudder and a clipper bow.
 The frigates were designed to operate smoothly in seaways with reduced length-to-beam ratio than usual for ships of their size.
 Furthermore, the ships would have a higher degree of automation to reduce the engine room complement requirement and overall crew size, with the frigates being able to be operated and fought from the operations room.
 The Kortenaer class as built were 130.5 m long overall with a beam of 14.6 m and a draught of 4.3 m at the hull and 6.2 m at the base of the propeller.
 As built the frigates had a standard displacement of 3050 LT and 3630 LT at full load.
 With varying gun and radar compositions of the ships over their careers, the displacement would later differ among the class.
 Due to the high amount of automation within the ship, the complement was reduced from 196 to 176 officers and sailors.

 The Kortenaer class sported 15 watertight bulkheads.
 The vessels were powered by a combined gas or gas (COGOG) system incorporating two Rolls-Royce Tyne RM1C gas turbines creating 4900 shp each and Rolls-Royce Olympus TM3B gas turbines creating 25700 shp each.
-These drove two LIPS controllable pitch propellers giving the ships a maximum speed of 30 kn and a cruising speed of 20 kn.
+These drove two controllable pitch propellers giving the ships a maximum speed of 30 kn and a cruising speed of 20 kn.
 The vessels had a range of 4700 nmi at 16 kn while using a single Tyne turbine.
 Electricity was provided by four SEMT-Pielstick PA4 750 kW diesel generators.
 The vessels also had redundancy in their design, being equipped with two auxiliary boilers and evaporators.
 The engineering plant was spread over four compartments.
 Moving forward to aft the plant was situated as follows; auxiliaries, Olympus turbines, Tyne turbines and reduction gear, and auxiliaries.
 To increase stability, the vessels mounted a pair of Denny–Brown fin stabilizers.